KevinMcDonnell6/chordomics/README.md

 # Running Chordomics
 ## Preparing your metaproteomics data
 The input data must be `.csv` format, with column names.
-The output from programs like MPA^[<https://github.com/compomics/meta-proteome-analyzer>] is iteal; It will look for columns for <x, y, and z>
+The output from programs like MPA^[<https://github.com/compomics/meta-proteome-analyzer>] is iteal; It will look for columns "Proteins", containing one or more Uniprot Accessions.
 ## Preparing your metagenomics data